 - Common set of tools and software for design, prototyping, and collaboration

-- Detailed workflows and rituals for design, discovery, and delivery stages
+- Documented workflows and processes for discovery, strategy, design, and development phases

 - Product management processes including idea intake, backlog management, prioritization, and roadmapping